 - FHA streamline refinance.
-Borrowers with an existing FHA loan can refinance using this program that doesn’t require a full credit check or income verification.
-Lenders generally prefer a credit score of 620, though some lenders could accept a score as low as 600.
+If you have an existing FHA loan, this refinancing program doesn’t require a full credit check or income verification.
+Lenders prefer a credit score of 620, although some lenders might accept a score of 600.

 - FHA rate-and-term refinance.
-Borrowers with conventional or FHA loans can get lower interest rates or change their loan term.
+Allows eligible borrowers with conventional or FHA loans to secure a lower interest rate or change their loan term.
 This program may be an option for homeowners with a credit score as low as 580.

 - Portfolio refinance.
 A portfolio loan is a mortgage that the lender originates and services.
 Borrower requirements can vary, but most lenders are willing to work with bad credit.
 This program may come with higher interest rates or upfront fees.